Star: Massive stars

-During their helium-burning phase, a star of more than 9 solar masses expands to form first a blue and then a red supergiant.
-Particularly massive stars may evolve to a Wolf-Rayet star, characterised by spectra dominated by emission lines of elements heavier than hydrogen, which have reached the surface due to strong convection and intense mass loss, or from stripping of the outer layers.
+During their helium-burning phase, a star of more than 9 solar masses expands to form first a blue supergiant and then a red supergiant.
+Particularly massive stars (exceeding 40 solar masses, like Alnilam, the central blue supergiant of Orion's Belt) do not become red supergiants due to high mass loss.
+These may instead evolve to a Wolf–Rayet star, characterised by spectra dominated by emission lines of elements heavier than hydrogen, which have reached the surface due to strong convection and intense mass loss, or from stripping of the outer layers.

 When helium is exhausted at the core of a massive star, the core contracts and the temperature and pressure rises enough to fuse carbon (see Carbon-burning process).
 This process continues, with the successive stages being fueled by neon (see neon-burning process), oxygen (see oxygen-burning process), and silicon (see silicon-burning process).
 Near the end of the star's life, fusion continues along a series of onion-layer shells within a massive star.
 Each shell fuses a different element, with the outermost shell fusing hydrogen; the next shell fusing helium, and so forth.

 The final stage occurs when a massive star begins producing iron.
 Since iron nuclei are more tightly bound than any heavier nuclei, any fusion beyond iron does not produce a net release of energy.

+Some massive stars, particularly luminous blue variables, are very unstable to the extent that they violently shed their mass into space in events known as supernova impostors, becoming significantly brighter in the process.
+Eta Carinae is known for having undergone a supernova impostor event, the Great Eruption, in the 19th century.